Skip to content

 You can make even more out of the money you save.
 Here are some examples that Frugalists follow:

-• Put money aside: It's the beginning of the month and your money is coming in?
+• Set aside money: It's the beginning of the month and your money is coming in?
 Then automatically set aside a certain amount of savings each month through a standing order.
 This will not tempt you to spend too much money.

-• Passive investing: If your savings are just sitting in your account, they are working against you rather than for you.
-For example, invest it in your custody account in sustainable ETFs and savings plans in sustainable companies.
+• Passive investing: If the savings are just sitting in your account, they are not working for you, but rather against you.
+For example, invest it in sustainable ETFs and savings plans in sustainable companies.

 Of course, there are already some exciting books that will certainly make the basic idea of frugalism even clearer to you.
-I can recommend these books to you:
+I can recommend these books to you appropriately:

-• Frugalism - More than just minimalism*: The ideal book for beginners, intermediates and those interested in getting more out of their money, their time and their lives, by Sofia Hamann.
+• Frugalism - More than just minimalism*: The ideal book for beginners, intermediates, and those interested in getting more out of their money, time, and life by Sofia Hamann.

-• More money for more life*: How to Change Your Relationship with Finances in Nine Steps - and Retire Earlier, by Vicki Robin and Joe Dominguez.
+• More money for more life*: How to Change Your Relationship to Finance in Nine Steps - and Retire Earlier, by Vicki Robin and Joe Dominguez.

 Frugalism calculator

-With a tool specially designed for thrifty people, you can calculate approximately when you could retire.
+With a tool specially designed for thrifty people, it is possible to calculate the approximate time at which one could retire.

-However, frugalism calculators should be used with caution, as they are programmed in a very simplified way and generally do not take into account drastic cuts in life and financial bottlenecks.
-With this computer you can, however, get a fairly simple idea of when you can retire financially independent if you save enough.
+Frugalism calculators should be used with caution, however, as they are programmed in a very simplified way and usually do not take into account blatant cuts in life and financial bottlenecks.
+With this computer However, you can easily get a rough idea of when you will be able to retire financially independently if you are careful.

-Notice: To be honest, I have to say once again that the "money focus" of frugalism bothers me a little.
-It can give the impression that it's all about getting as rich as possible.
-But that's not the most important thing in life.
-For me, it's even more important to be aware of what you spend your money on.
-A frugalist only spends money on things that are really necessary and avoids superfluous things.
-This saves money for the future.
-This is a very frugal attitude, but above all it is also very resource-friendly and sustainable.
+Notice: To be honest, I have to say once again that the "money focus" of frugalism bothers me a bit.
+It can give the impression that it is exclusively about becoming as rich as possible.
+But that is not the most important thing in life.
+For me, it is even more important to be aware of what you spend your money on.
+Because a frugalist only spends money on things that are really necessary and avoids superfluous things.
+In this way, he saves money for the future.
+That's a very frugal, but above all also very resource-conserving and sustainable attitude.

 Frugalism - A sustainable lifestyle with a clear goal!

-Basically, anyone who pursues the goal of living a free and self-determined life is a frugalist.
-Whether you call yourself a frugalist or not is up to you.
+Basically, everyone is a Frugalist who pursues the goal of being able to live his life freely and in a more self-determined way.
+Whether you then call yourself a Frugalist or not is up to you.
 But it is nice that we have found a term for it.
-I am therefore also of the opinion that basically anyone can be a frugalist, the prerequisites for each individual are just different at certain times.
-Ultimately, a healthy mix of frugal and sustainable lifestyles is certainly a good combination for your own wallet and our environment.
+I am therefore also of the opinion that basically everyone can be a Frugalist, the prerequisites of each individual are only different at certain times.
+In the end, a healthy mix of frugal and sustainable lifestyles is certainly a good combination for your wallet and our environment.

-Do you have any questions, tips or your own experiences with frugalism that you would like to share?
-Then please write a comment below this article.
+Do you have questions, tips, or your own experiences with frugalism that you'd like to share?
+Then feel free to write a comment below this article.

 Stay sustainable,